-QryFailure Other query failures.
+QryDuplicate QryDropped QryFailure RDupQ Queries which the server attempted to recurse but dis- covered an existing query with the same IP address, port, query ID, name, type and class already being pro- cessed.
+This corresponds to the duplicate counter of previous versions of BIND 9.
+Recursive queries for which the server discovered an excessive number of existing recursive queries for the same name, type and class and were subsequently dropped.
+This is the number of dropped queries due to the reason explained with the clients-per-query and max-clients-per-query options (see the descrip- tion about clients-per-query .)
+This corresponds to the dropped counter of previous versions of BIND 9.
+Other query failures.
 This corresponds to the failure counter of previous versions of BIND 9.
-Note: this counter is provided mainly for backward compatibility with the previous versions.
-Normally a more finegrained counters such as AuthQryRej and RecQryRej that would also fall into this counter are provided, and so this counter would not be of much interest in practice.
+Note: this counter is provided mainly for backward compatibil- ity with the previous versions.
+Normally a more fine- grained counters such as AuthQryRej and RecQryRej that would also fall into this counter are provided, and so this counter would not be of much interest in prac- tice.

 XfrReqDone Requested zone transfers completed.

 UpdateReqFwd Update requests forwarded.

 UpdateRespFwd Update responses forwarded.

 UpdateFwdFail Dynamic update forward failed.

 UpdateDone Dynamic updates completed.

 UpdateFail Dynamic updates failed.

 UpdateBadPrereq Dynamic updates rejected due to prerequisite failure.

 RateDropped Responses dropped by rate limits.

-RateSlipped Responses truncated by rate limits.
+RateSlipped RPZRewrites Responses truncated by rate limits.

-RPZRewrites Response policy zone rewrites.
+KrZKewrites Response policy zone rewrites.